With the safe and best heartworm prevention for dogs available today, no pet should ever have to endure this dreaded disease.

 Heartworm infestation can be a severe and potentially fatal disease, infected dogs that go untreated may die.
-Even heartworm treatment can be very uncomfortable (sometimes requiring surgery in severe cases) and can be very detrimental to a pet’s health.
+Even heartworm treatment for dogs can be very uncomfortable (sometimes requiring surgery in severe cases) and can be very detrimental to a pet’s health.

-On the other hand, heartworm prevention may be just as harmful to an animal’s health in the short term and the long term, so it’s crucial that one knows enough to make the right choices based on his own conditions.
+On the other hand, heartworm prevention for dogs may be just as harmful to an animal’s health in the short term and the long term, so it’s crucial that one knows enough to make the right choices based on his own conditions.

 Heartworm disease is believed to be more common in dogs; however, dogs are more likely to be healed and treated from heartworm infection due to reduced pulmonary vascular capacity and associated pathologies.